Pirana Landfill

-Pirana Landfill is a large municipal solid waste site located in Ahmedabad, Gujarat, India.
+Pirana Landfill (also called Pirana Dump Yard) is a large municipal solid waste site located in Ahmedabad, Gujarat, India.
 In use since 1982, it is one of the largest and oldest landfills in India.
 The site has become infamous for its towering garbage mounds, health hazards and environmental challenges.

 The Pirana landfill was established in 1982 to receive solid waste generated by the Ahmedabad Municipal Corporation (AMC).
 For decades, it served as the primary waste disposal site for the city.
 As urban waste generation increased, the landfill became severely overburdened.
 Despite reaching full capacity, it continued to operate into the 2020s.

 Impact and remediation efforts

 As of 2023, the landfill had received over 126 lakh metric tonnes of waste.
 Waste from the city has been dumped in an unsegregated form, leading to massive accumulations of garbage, including non-biodegradable materials like plastic and rubber.
 The landfill's expansion led to environmental degradation and health issues for nearby residents.

 Pirana Landfill has been linked to severe public health problems in surrounding areas.
 Residents have reported illnesses due to air pollution, noxious odors, and contaminated groundwater<.
 Additionally, water used to control dust and fires at the site has led to significant water wastage—reportedly up to 48,000 liters daily.